-Below are five of the top tips to design to create an amazing outdoor kitchen of your dream.
+Below are five of the top tips to design to create the amazing outdoor kitchen of your dream.

 Plan the Layout